mathletedev/notebook/history 110/quiz terms/Quiz 11.md

 ## Cotton Kingdom

-> By 1860, the center of the “**cotton kingdom**” stretched from eastern North Carolina, South Carolina, and Georgia through the Alabama-Mississippi “black belt” (so called for the colour of the fertile soil), through Louisiana, on to Texas, and up the Mississippi River Valley as far as southern Illinois.
+> By 1860, the centre of the “**cotton kingdom**” stretched from eastern North Carolina, South Carolina, and Georgia through the Alabama-Mississippi “black belt” (so called for the colour of the fertile soil), through Louisiana, on to Texas, and up the Mississippi River Valley as far as southern Illinois.

 ## Planters